 The Board of Censors are responsible for the examination.
 An examination and examiner policy described the policies and processes involved.
 Results are typically shared to candidates within 10 working days of the exam.

-The written paper will take place on Friday 16 November at the Manukau Institute of Technology in Manukau.
+UCPEX 2019 written exam will take place at 2pm on Friday 15 November at MIT Manukau.